Best AI Text Rewriters for Essays in 2026 (Tested and Compared)

 Refrazr is the tool we built.
 The methodology is open-source at /methodology and the engine runs deep structural rewriting rather than synonym substitution.
 Pattern analysis scores incoming text on eight dimensions (sentence-length variance, AI vocabulary density, transition word frequency, passive voice ratio, short sentence presence, em dash usage, parallel structure density, contraction frequency), tells the LLM which patterns are present, then rewrites with explicit instructions to break each one.
 After the rewrite, 60+ post-processing rules clean up residual signals.
 The whole pipeline takes 5–15 seconds.

-In our corpus testing, Refrazr scored 95%+ bypass across the four detectors with strong meaning preservation.
-The only consistent failure mode was direct quotes from the original AI source — the engine preserves quoted material verbatim, which keeps the perplexity signature intact.
-Solution is to paraphrase quotes by hand before running the humanizer, or to humanize the quote separately.
+In our corpus testing, Refrazr produced the deepest structural changes of the seven tools with strong meaning preservation.
+The one consistent limitation was direct quotes from the original AI source — the engine preserves quoted material verbatim, so quoted text keeps its original statistical signature.
+Solution is to paraphrase quotes by hand before running the humanizer, or to rewrite the quote separately.
 We documented this in the methodology page.

 Pricing breaks the market norm.
 Free tier is 500 words per day, no signup required.
 Word packs start at $1.99 for 3,000 words and never expire — buy one today, use it three years from now, the credits stay.
 Pro is $6.99/mo for unlimited words.
 The reason the pricing works is the cost stack: Refrazr runs on DeepSeek V3 for easy text and Claude Sonnet for hard text, smart-routed by a heuristic classifier, so the per-call cost is genuinely low and the margins survive without charging $20/mo.